nevil-brownlee/rfc_draw/README.md

-1202, St 5 Apr 2025 (NZDT)
+1545, Sun 27 Apr 2025 (NZST)

 ## === rfc-draw Manual, version 3 ===

 ### Getting started:

-RFC-Draw is written in python3, it's license is GPL v3.0, it uses the following python modules:
+RFC-Draw is written in python3, it's license is GPL v3.0, Itt uses the following python modules:
-&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
-RFC-Draw wil install all these for you on startup, or
-you can install them using pip (latest version),
+&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, pygame, &emsp; termios (for POSIX) or msvcrt (for Windows) RFC-Draw wil install all these for you on startup, or you can install them using pip (latest version),
 &emsp; e.g. pip3 install path

 Install rfc-draw in a new folder, e.g. ~/rfc-draw.
-In a terminal window, in your new folder, enter
-&emsp; python3 rfc-draw.py my-drawing.rdd
+In a terminal window, enter python3 rfc-draw.py my-drawing.rdd
-*my-drawing* specifies the file that rfc-draw should write as a record of your drawing; after that the same command will restore that drawing.
+*my-drawing* specifies the file that rfc-draw should write as a record of your drawing; after that the same command will restore that drawing to your screen.
-If you don't specify a drawing file, rfc-draw will use it's default,
+If you don't specify a drawing file, rfc-draw will use it's default, i.e. save-file.rdd
-&emsp; i.e. save-file.rdd

 rfc-draw displays a single tkinter window; at the top is a white space to draw on, below that are a set of grey (on yellow) **Mode** buttons, and a